Tealiosv2/PolaParty/README.md

 # PolaParty
 A web application that catalogues polaroid pictures

-built using python, flask, postgres hosted on azure
+backend built using python, flask, postgres hosted on azure

 run